robatron/1440-clock/README.md

 - https://robatron.github.io/1440-clock/
 - https://robatron.github.io/1440-clock/bars

-To configure the clock you can use the following query parameters:
+To configure these clocks you can use the following query parameters:

 -   `dh` - Number of hours to display
 -   `hw` - Hide words in the UI, display only the clock